justinmelnick/justinmelnick.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi.
 I am a Ph.D. candidate in the [Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) at New York University.
+I am also an inaugural NYU Climate Doctoral Fellow with [NYU's Climate Initiative](https://www.nyu.edu/academics/interdisciplinary-initiatives/climate.html).
 I am on the 2025-2026 academic job market.

 I write on international politics and political economy, with a methodological emphasis on game-theoretic and causal inference tools.
 My current research focuses on the political economy of climate change.